santhoshss17/viber-sample/README.md

 # viber-sample
-Clean code architecture using Viber.
+Clean code architecture using Viber in Swift.

 What is viper design pattern?
 : The word VIPER is a backronym for View, Interactor, Presenter, Entity, and Routing.